nwrenger/countbattle/README.md

 Which will be faster?!?!

 ## Dependencies
-Only hyperfine hast to be installed using cargo, the other dependencies are stated in the Cargo.toml:
+Only hyperfine has to be installed using cargo, the other dependencies are stated in the Cargo.toml:
 ```
 cargo install hyperfine
 ```